ABS: Enforcing Constraint Satisfaction On Generated Sequences Via Automata-Guided Beam Search: Theoretical Analysis

 \subsection{Theoretical Comparison with the State of the Art}

-\paragraph{Comparison with Ctrl-G} One way to address this problem, proposed by \cite{zhang2024ctrlg}, is to distill the model $f_{\theta}$ into Markov models to hopefully obtain a tractable representation.
+One method to address this problem, called Ctrl-G, and proposed by \cite{zhang2024ctrlg}, is to distill the model $f_{\theta}$ into Markov models to hopefully obtain a tractable representation.
 Unfortunately, the next result shows that even in the simplest case, the constrained MAP inference task is NP-hard.

 \begin{theorem}[Complexity of Markov Chains MAP Inference with Unary Constraint] MAP inference on Markov Chains with a unary equality constraint is NP-hard. \end{theorem}